-6.5 To ensure quality and continuity of operational services, all records should be kept accurate and up to date.
-All CCG staff who are responsible for recording information in both paper and electronic format must ensure they fully understand their responsibilities as set out in this policy and remember that records may be used in a court of law.
+- naming convention1 and version control).
+Where appropriate, documents should be given a review date (e.g. corporate policies). - 6.5 To ensure quality and continuity of operational services, all records should be kept accurate and up to date.
+All ICB staff who are responsible for recording information in both paper and electronic format must ensure they fully understand their responsibilities as set out in this policy and remember that records may be used in a court of law.

-7. Aims of the CCG's Records Management System
+7. Aims of the ICB's Records Management System

-- 7.1 Records management plays an integral role within the organisation and ensures that the CCG is complying with legislation and best practice, whilst working in a way that ensures that information is stored, used and accessed appropriately. - 7.2 The aims of the CCG's Records Management System are to ensure that: - The correct records are readily available when needed so that staff are able to access information when needed (as appropriate) and that the organisation is able to form a reconstruction of activities or events that have taken place.
+- 7.1 Records management plays an integral role within the organisation and ensures that the ICB is complying with legislation and best practice, whilst working in a way that ensures that information is stored, used and accessed appropriately. - 7.2 The aims of the ICB's Records Management System are to ensure that: - The correct records are readily available when needed so that staff are able to access information when needed (as appropriate) and that the organisation is able to form a reconstruction of activities or events that have taken place.
 Records, and the information within them, should be located and displayed in a way consistent with its use, and the current version should be clearly identifiable where multiple versions exist. - Records can be interpreted the context of the record should be easily understood.
 It is important that records clearly demonstrate who created or added to the record and when, during which business process, and how the record is related to other records. - Records can be trusted the record reliably represents the information that was actually used in, or created by, the business process, and its integrity and authenticity can be demonstrated. - Records can be maintained through time the qualities of availability, accessibility, interpretation and trustworthiness can be maintained for as long as the record is needed, despite changes of format. - Records are secure records are protected from unauthorised or inadvertent alteration or erasure and that access and disclosure are properly controlled and audit trails will track all use and changes.
-To ensure that records are held in a robust format which remains readable for as long as records are required. - Records are retained and disposed of appropriately using consistent and documented retention and disposal procedures which are in line with the requirements of the IGA Records Management Code of Practice for Health and Social Care Act 2016.
+To ensure that records are held in a robust format which remains readable for as long as records are required.